Common Injuries in Construction Accidents in San Diego

 Amputations

-Amputations are catastrophic injuries that can occur due to machinery accidents or being caught in-between equipment.
+Amputations are catastrophic injuries that can occur due to equipment-related construction accidents or being caught in-between machinery.

 Common Causes: